awsdocs/amazon-personalize-developer-guide/doc_source/event-values-types.md

    print('Schema ARN:' + schema_arn )
    ```

 1. Format your input data to match your schema\.
-For a code sample, see [Formatting Your Input Data](data-prep-formatting.md)\.
+For a code sample, see [Formatting your input data](data-prep-formatting.md)\.

 1. Upload your data to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-For a code sample, see [Uploading to an Amazon S3 Bucket](data-prep-upload-s3.md)\.
+For a code sample, see [Uploading to an Amazon S3 bucket](data-prep-upload-s3.md)\.

 1. Import your data into Amazon Personalize with the [CreateDatasetImportJob](API_CreateDatasetImportJob.md) API\.
 Be sure to record your dataset group Amazon Resource Name \(ARN\) because you will need it when you create the solution\.
-For a code sample, see [Importing Bulk Records \(AWS Python SDK\)](bulk-data-import-step.md#python-import-ex)\.
+For a code sample, see [Importing bulk records \(AWS Python SDK\)](bulk-data-import-step.md#python-import-ex)\.

 1. Get the ARN of the recipe that you want to use when you create your solution\.
 You'll need it when you create the solution\.